-Representation of digital media company in the expansion of its operations to multi-platform genre leader.
+- Representation of digital media company in the expansion of its operations to a multi-platform genre leader.

-Representation of health and wellness business from inception through roll-up merger into regional industry leader.
+- Representation of health and wellness business from inception through a roll-up merger into a regional industry leader.

-Representation of private equity group in the purchase and rebranding of a landmark California hotel.
+- Representation of a private equity group in the purchase and rebranding of a landmark California hotel.

 - Daniel’s publications include “Data Security Best Practices for Small and Medium-Sized Enterprises” (Bloomberg BNA’s Electronic Commerce & Law Report) and “’You Never Got Me Down, Delay’: Petrella v.
 Metro-Goldwyn-Mayer, Inc. and the Availability of Laches in Copyright Infringement Brought within the Statute of Limitations” (Fordham Intellectual Property, Media & Entertainment Law Journal).